 Data security and privacy are arguably more important than ever in products that can contain medical information.
 Again, the process of mobile project development lends itself handily to this.
 Extensive research before the development of projects should ensure that apps only collect data that is needed, that integrations are compliant with governing bodies (assisting in scalability) and that data storage and access are in line with legislation.

 Network access provides a unique challenge in that it isn't uniform across regions, let alone nations. mHealth solutions need to be scalable, and the unavailability of consistent network connections across countries can cause concern.
-However, as shown here, 4G connectivity is growing globally, while the popularisation of 5G appears to be on the horizon.
+However, 4G connectivity is growing globally, while the popularisation of 5G appears to be on the horizon.
 Additionally, talented developers can also build mHealth products capable of anticipating connection issues.

 Mobile tends to naturally increase accessibility, especially when paired with network access.
 As such, well-being centred mHealth products can also be interactive, allowing users to connect with healthcare professionals remotely, maximising reliability.
 Additionally, advances in AI make options such as chatbots more knowledgeable, accurate and viable than ever before.